Haywood Highsmith

-Haywood Lee Highsmith Jr. (born December 9, 1996) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
+Haywood Lee Highsmith Jr. (born December 9, 1996) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
 Highsmith was born in Baltimore.
-He played college basketball for Wheeling Jesuit University and was the NCAA Division II Player of the Year as a senior in 2018.
+He played college basketball for the Cardinals of Wheeling Jesuit University and was the NCAA Division II Player of the Year as a senior in 2018.

 After not being selected in the 2018 NBA draft, Highsmith began his professional basketball career with the Delaware Blue Coats of the NBA G League in 2018.
 Late in the 2018–19 season, Highsmith made his NBA debut with the Blue Coats' parent team Philadelphia 76ers.
-In later years, Highsmith played in multiple stints with the Blue Coats, the Crailsheim Merlins of the German Basketball Bundesliga, and the Miami Heat of the NBA.
+In later years, Highsmith played in multiple stints with the Blue Coats, the Crailsheim Merlins of the German Basketball Bundesliga, and the Miami Heat.

 Early life and college career

-Originally from Baltimore, Highsmith graduated from Archbishop Curley High School in Baltimore in 2014.
-His high school coach Brian Hubbard told The Baltimore Sun that Highsmith had little interest from NCAA Division I colleges.
+Originally from Baltimore, Highsmith graduated from Archbishop Curley High School in Baltimore in 2014 where he was classmates with NFL wide receiver Deonte Harty of the Baltimore Ravens.
+His high school coach Brian Hubbard told The Baltimore Sun that Highsmith drew little interest from NCAA Division I colleges.

 After high school, Highsmith attended Wheeling Jesuit University (now Wheeling University) and played four seasons for the Wheeling Jesuit Cardinals from 2014 to 2018.
 He became a starter for the team towards the end of his freshman season.
-He averaged 14.5 points and 9.4 rebounds as a sophomore, his full year as a starter, and was named first team All-Mountain East Conference (MEC).
-In his junior season, Highsmith averaged 15.3 points and 10.8 rebounds and was named second team All-MEC.
-As a senior, High smith averaged 22 points and 12.6 rebounds per game and was named first team All-MEC, MEC Player of the Year, and the MVP of the MEC Conference tournament.
-Nationally, he was named first team Division II All-America by the National Association of Basketball Coaches and the National Player of the Year by the Division II Conference Commissioner’s Association.
+He averaged 14.5 points and 9.4 rebounds as a sophomore, his first full year as a starter, and was named first team All-Mountain East Conference (MEC).
+In his junior season, Highsmith averaged 15.3 points and 10.8 rebounds and was named second- team All-MEC.
+As a senior, Highsmith averaged 22 points and 12.6 rebounds per game and was named first-team All-MEC, MEC Player of the Year, and the MVP of the MEC Conference tournament.
+Nationally, he was named first-team Division II All-America by the National Association of Basketball Coaches and the National Player of the Year by the Division II Conference Commissioner's Association.